pkloczko/qa-recruitment-test/README.md

 ## Task
 We want you to cover this app with tests, it's up to you to pick the right type, scope and number of them.

-Use Cypress and commit all related code to the repository.
+As a testing framework use Cypress and commit all related code to the repository.